The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Tables

 \section{Tables}

-Tables~\ref{tableValues_LC_Teff} to \ref{tableValues_LC_Msp} summarize the results of our calibrations for each spectral type and luminosity class bin.
-For each parameter, we report the number of stars contributing to the bin, the mean and standard deviation of the observed values, the value obtained from our calibration, and, for comparison, the corresponding entry from the "observational scale" of M05.
+Tables~\ref{tableValues_LC_Teff} to \ref{tableValues_LC_Msp} summarize the results of our calibrations for each SpT and LC bin.
+For each parameter, we report the number of stars contributing to the bin, the mean and standard deviation of the observed values, the value obtained from our calibration, and, for comparison, the corresponding entry from the observational scale of M05.

 \begin{landscape} \fontsize{8}{8}\selectfont

 { \LTleft{-7.5cm}

 }